Darbali-Oussama/Car_price_prediction/README.md

 # Car_price_prediction

-A machine learning model that predicts the prices of Dacia cars in Morocco, built using data obtained from the Avito website.
+A machine learning model that predicts the prices of cars in Morocco, built using data obtained from the Avito website.

 Tools: Python | Scikit-learn | Pandas |